Nguyen Van Duc Do

 Current Prison: Chi Hoa prison, Ho Chi Minh city

-At 9:00 am on January 21, the appeal trial against Luu Van Vinh (sentenced to 15 years) and his co-defendants Nguyen Quoc Hoan (13 years), Nguyen Van Duc Do (11 years), Tu Cong Nghia (10 years), and Phan Van Trung (also known as Thich Nhat Hue, 8 years) began.
-But since one defense counsel, who was appointed by the authorities for Phan Trung, did not show up, the trial was postponed.
-No new date has been announced.
+On March 18, five activists faced their appeal trial at the Higher People’s Court in Ho Chi Minh City.
+They are Luu Van Vinh (sentenced to 15 years) and his co-defendants Nguyen Quoc Hoan (13 years), Nguyen Van Duc Do (11 years), Tu Cong Nghia (10 years), and Phan Van Trung (also known as Thich Nhat Hue, 8 years).
+All five prisoners' sentences were upheld on appeal.
+The five maintained their innocence and protested the Court's decision.
+Only Vinh's wife was allowed inside the courtroom.
+The trial was originally set for January 21, 2019, but since one defense counsel, who was appointed by the authorities for Phan Trung, did not show up, the trial was postponed.

 Details - Background.

 Nguyen Van Duc Do is an appliance repairer who lives in Ho Chi Minh City.
 He is friends with political prisoner Luu Van Vinh and was arrested after visiting Vinh at his home.